oconnor663/applied_crypto_2021_fall/sha256/readme.md

 ## The Message Schedule

-With those two building blocks in place, we're ready to implement the first major moving part of our hash function: the "message schedule".
-In each **round** of its compression function, SHA-256 mixes in one **word** from its input.
+With those two building blocks in place, we're ready to implement the first major moving part of our hash function, the "message schedule".
+Here the "message" means the hash function's input.
+In each round of its compression function, SHA-256 mixes in one word from the message.
 (Make sure you read the definition of a "word" above.)
-The "message schedule" defines exactly what those inputs words are and the order in which they're used.
+The "message schedule" defines exactly what those words are and the order in which they're used.

-A SHA-256 input block is 64 bytes long, and a word is 4 bytes long, so the input block itself contains exactly 16 words.
-SHA-256 has 64 rounds, and the first 16 of those rounds use those 16 input words directly.
-The subsequent 48 rounds mix different input words together using a formula.
+A SHA-256 message block is 64 bytes long, and a word is 4 bytes long, so one block contains exactly 16 words.
+SHA-256 has 64 rounds, and the first 16 of those rounds use those 16 message words directly.
+The subsequent 48 rounds mix different message words together using a formula.
 We're about to implement that formula.
 First we need a couple more small helpers, which we'll call `little_sigma0` and `little_sigma1`.

 ### Problem 3: `little_sigma0()`